Overjet

 - Your lower jaw appears recessed

-- You have difficulty biting into foods
+- Difficulty biting into foods is experienced

 - You’ve had braces before and the overjet has returned